BEST THEME PARKS JUST FOR TODDLERS

 Sesame Street & Forest of Fun: The dry & wet play areas include famous & exciting rides like Grover’s Alpine Express (rollercoaster), Oscar’s Whirly Whooms (rocking pirate-ship).
 Stage shows like Sunny Days Celebration & assorted gift shops are also found inside the park.

 Land of Dragons: The mascot, Dumphery-the-Dragon, greets the visitors to this Dragon-themed area, having toddler-friendly water rides like Flutter Splutter & Bug-a-Dug.
 The Dragon-themed treehouse is meant for quick relaxation.

-Jack Hanna’s Wildlife Reserve: Here conservation of horses, eagles, gray wolves & snakes are undertaken.
-Guided-interaction with the animals is also offered to the young & old visitors alike for educational awareness about animal welfare.
+Jack Hanna’s Wildlife Reserve: Here conservation of horses, eagles, gray wolves & snakes is undertaken.
+Guided interaction with the animals is also offered to the young & old visitors alike for educational awareness about animal welfare.
 An entertaining virtual wildlife safari is also open for toddlers.